Thanujann20/Fitness-App/README.md

 PowerUp is a full-stack fitness tracker that helps users log exercises and track daily meals.
 Users can add, edit, and delete exercises, search for meals via the USDA Food Database API, and maintain a record of their fitness progress.

+## Live Demo
+Check out the deployed app: (https://powerup-fitness1.netlify.app)

+## Demo account
+You can use the following account to access the site on netlify
+Username: powerup1.0
+Password: qwe123asd

 ## Tech Stack
 Frontend: React + Vite, React Router, React Datepicker, Axios
 Backend: Express, Node.js